 GPU Cores: 2,304 | Base Clock: 1,257MHz | Boost Clock: 1,340MHz | GFLOPS: 6,175 | Memory: 8GB GDDR5 | Memory Clock: 8 GT/s | Memory Bandwidth: 256GB/s

 Many gamers are on a budget, and while faster cards might make you envious, if you're running a 1080p display they're often overkill.
-Mainstream GPUs like the RX 570/580 and GTX 1060 3GB/6GB are close to the original MSRPs, with sales even dropping below MSRP.
-The RX 580 8GB trades blows with the GTX 1060 6GB, typically winning by a few percent in performance but using more power.
-The overall victor of the midrange category is largely determined by local pricing, with the US market currently favoring the RX 580.
+Mainstream GPUs like the RX 570/580 and GTX 1660/1060 often have sales dropping below MSRP.
+Nvidia's new 16-series cards might be faster, but the RX 580 8GB typically beats the GTX 1060 6GB for around $180.

-You can find the RX 580 8GB for less than $200, hitting the sweet spot for mainstream gamers.
-That undercuts both GTX 1060 models as well as AMD's own RX 590.
-The 590 is about 10-15 percent faster but costs 40 percent more.
-Until the RX 590 prices drop or we see a better mainstream successor, the 580 8GB remains one of the best values in graphics cards.
+That hits the sweet spot for mainstream gamers, undercutting both GTX 1660/1060 models as well as AMD's own RX 590.
+The 590 mentioned above is certainly worth a look, but the 580 8GB remains one of the best values in graphics cards.

 Another great 1080p card, at a bargain price

 GPU Cores: 2,048 | Base Clock: 1,168MHz | Boost Clock: 1,244MHz | GFLOPS: 5,095 | Memory: 4GB GDDR5 | Memory Clock: 7 GT/s | Memory Bandwidth: 224GB/s